powsybl/powsybl.github.io/pages/documentation/developer/tutorials/diagram/sld-custom-node.md

 ## Customized NetworkGraphBuilder and ResourcesComponentLibrary

 A specific node in the powsybl-single-line-diagram underlying graph is used for all wind-powered generators.
 This is achieved by creating the graph through a custom NetworkGraphBuilder.
-In the generated graph, the wind-powered generators are then displayed with the chosen wind-turbine icon.
+In the generated diagram, the wind-powered generators are then displayed with the chosen wind-turbine icon.

 ## SVG writing